Halfnote/halfnote-backend/README.md

 ## Key Concepts

 1. **Albums**: Music releases fetched from Discogs and stored locally
-2. **Artists**: Musicians/bands that create albums
+2. **Reviews**: User ratings (1-10 scale) and text reviews for albums, with associated genres
-3. **Genres**: Limited to 14 pre-defined categories: Pop, Rock, Country, Jazz, Gospel, Funk, Soundtrack, Hip-hop, Latin, Electronic, Reggae, Classical, Folk, and World
+3. **Genres**: Each review can be tagged with one or more genres from a predefined list: Pop, Rock, Country, Jazz, Gospel, Funk, Soundtrack, Hip-hop, Latin, Electronic, Reggae, Classical, Folk, and World
-4. **Reviews**: User ratings (1-10 scale) and text reviews for albums

 ## Setup